Create a new scan (full configuration)

 • Monthly, select a monthly interval, and then select which numerical day of the month, or which weekday of the month (first, second, third, fourth, last).

-Note: If the maximum number of concurrent scans are running when the scheduled time arrives, the scan will start as soon as allowed by your subscription.
+Note: If the maximum number of concurrent scans are running when the scheduled time arrives, the scan starts as soon as allowed by your subscription.

 3. Set the End date (the last date a scan will run), or click Remove end date to have the schedule run indefinitely.